England: Fine Arts

 FIE’s academic and administrative hub is Foundation House, a five-story Edwardian mansion housing modern classrooms, staff offices, and a student lounge.
 Our Administration, Academic & Experiential Education, Communications & IT, Facilities, and Student Life teams are located in Foundation House.
 All of the classrooms in Foundation House offer advanced IT infrastructure including high-speed fibre internet, interactive SMART boards, projectors, and laptops.
 Paired with additional technology such as digital conferencing stations and cameras, FIE Global and Digital Classrooms allow students and faculty to connect in real-time with professors or other students on the home campus.

-GE Fall 2020 and later - This program fulfills the Global Perspectives general education requirement for students who successfully complete 8 or more semester credits.
+General Education - This program fulfills the Global Perspectives general education requirement for students who successfully complete 8 or more semester credits.
 IS 251 fulfills the Culture, Power and Identity general education requirement.
 IS 252 fulfills the Creative Arts general education requirement.

 Major Requirements: MUS 362 may be applied to the Music major.
 TH 251 may be applied to the Theatre major.